 Other employment opportunities

-So far we have covered the main places that a personal trainer can find work but there are plenty more, some of which I would like to cover below.
+So far, we have covered the main places where a personal trainer can find work but there are plenty more, some of which I would like to cover below.

-Many resorts no longer just offer gym equipment to their guests to keep in shape while they are on holiday, they employ personal trainers as well.
+Many resorts no longer offer gym equipment to their guests to keep in shape while they are on holiday; they also employ personal trainers.

 And this service is primarily there to help bring in more customers.